bemit/orbiter-annotations-util/README.md

 ### Example Annotation

-Define your annotation, remember to specify it in the Annotation loaders - normal autoloading doesn't work here!
+Define your annotation, remember to specify it in the Annotation loaders - normal **autoloading doesn't work** for classes using `@Annotation`!

 ```php
 <?php